-If you provide a copy of your W-2 PR form, your Basic Life and Basic AD&D insurance amounts will be set at the higher amount (up to \$200,000) as shown on the form.
-(Basic Life and Basic AD&D is available only to those employees whose benefits eligible pay is less than \$200,000.)
-Your contributions for medical coverage, GUL and Supplemental AD&D amounts, and LTD benefits and contributions also will be based on the higher amount.
+If you provide a copy of your W-2 PR form, your Basic Life and Basic AD&D insurance amounts, if applicable, will be set at the higher amounts (up to \$200,000) as shown on the form.
+(Basic Life and Basic AD&D are available only to those employees whose benefits eligible pay is less than \$200,000.)
+Your contributions for medical coverage, Group Universal Life (GUL) amounts and Supplemental AD&D amounts, and Long-Term Disability (LTD) benefits and contributions also will be based on the higher amount.